 On September 25, 2020, the Swiss Parliament adopted the revision of the DPA.
-The Federal Council will decide on the entry into force at a later stage, but this is not expected to occur before the second half of 2022.
+The Federal Council has decided that the revised DPA will enter into force on September 1, 2023.
 The revised DPA provides for strengthened individuals' rights, increased transparency in data processing activities and extended governance and process rules for data controllers.
 The revised DPA also provides for increased fines for violation of duties under the revised DPA.
 The revisions further bring the DPA more in line with the EU General Data Protection Regulation (EU 2016/679), so that Switzerland may uphold its status as a country adequately protecting personal data from an EU perspective.